debanjandas9999/Credit-Risk-Assesment-Using-Selected-Machine-Learning-Algorithms-/README.md

 Report Link - https://github.com/debanjandas9999/Credit-Risk-Assesment-Using-Selected-Machine-Learning-Algorithms-/blob/main/UCD_CS_FYP___CreditRiskAssessmentReport.pdf

+Abstract

+It is important for a bank to assess its credit risk and the extent of its exposure in the event of non-performing customers.
+Statistical approaches have been used to estimate this type of risk for decades, and with recent advances in the field of machine learning, there has been an interest in seeing whether machine learning algorithms can achieve better risk quantification.
+The aim of this study is to see which approach from a collection of machine learning techniques performs the best in default prediction when model evaluation parameters are chosen.
+Logistic Regression, Random Forest, XGBoost, and Artificial Neural Network were the techniques studied.
+To address the imbalance between classes for the response variable, an oversampling technique known as SMOTE was used.
+In order to enhance model accuracy, data was divided into clusters, followed by the deployment of Machine Learning models on each of these clusters.
+In terms of the chosen model evaluation metric, the results showed that XGBoost with hyperparameter tuning achieved the best result.
+An attempt has also been made to simulate data in a pandemic environment and the built-in model has been adjusted accordingly to assess credit risk.

 The project can be divided into 3 sections -

 1. Jupyter Notebook and R program (to prepare dataset)